These Christmas paper crafts for kids will give your

 Make A Collage Background For Any Christmas Picture

-Have your child tear or snip paper strips into small pieces and then use the pieces to collage the background of a regular coloring picture.
+Have your child tear or snip paper strips into small pieces and then use the pieces to collage the background of a regular Christmas-themed coloring picture.

 For the picture above, we used jumbo popsicle sticks (craft sticks)#Ad to create an outline of a stable, and then pasted our snipped paper all around the picture.
 Looks stunning, and is really encouraging for kids who struggle with coloring or making neat pictures.